DocsScript Studio › Character detail panel: chips, basic info, custom fields, more sections

-Click any character to expand the detail panel — Slima provides rich metadata fields to help you build full, playable characters.
+Click any character to expand the detail panel — Slima offers rich metadata fields and sections to help you build full, playable characters.

-Slima Script Studio Character detail panel: avatar + name + role / gender / age / occupation chips + basic fields (Primary appearance / Want / Need / Ability / Flaw / Backstory) + Custom fields
+Slima Script Studio character detail panel: avatar + name + Role / Gender / Age / Occupation, with Basic Info fields Want / Need / Ability / Flaw / Backstory

 Top chips